xan105/node-powertoast/README.md

 - Notifications when app is fullscreen aren't displayed

-  You can't drawn a notification over an exclusive fullscreen app.
+  You can't drawn a notification over an exclusive fullscreen app.<br />
-  But you can over a fullscreen borderless.
+  But you can over a fullscreen borderless.<br />

-  Double check your focus assistant and notifcation settings in the windows settings panel.
+  Double check your focus assistant and notifcation settings in the windows settings panel.<br />
   Note that since Windows 10 1903 there is a new default fullscreen auto rule enabled to alarm only by default which will prevent toast notification over fullscreen borderless.

 - Slight delay between event and the display of the notification

-  Running the PowerShell script can take a few seconds in some cases.
+  Running the PowerShell script can take a few seconds in some cases.<br />
   If you are loading remote img resource via http/https it can significantly impact the delay if it hasn't been cached yet.

 - Notification don't stay in the Action center